Acting Classes at Rubicon Theatre Company - Enroll Now

 Says McDonald, “We limit our class size in order to provide individual attention a nurturing environment where participants are able to participate and grow at their own pace.”

 Costs range from $180-$240.
-For class descriptions, dates and prices or further details, visit online under Education on the Rubicon website: www.rubicontheatre.org
+Class descriptions, dates and prices or further details online under Education on the Rubicon website: www.rubicontheatre.org

+Acting (Ages 13-18): These fast-paced classes are challenging and great fun.
+In a nurturing environment, students develop greater confidence while acquiring intermediate acting skills.
+Script analysis and character development are taught through monologue and scene work as well as theatre games, voice and movement exercises and improvisation.
+Individual attention is given to each student and the class culminates in a final presentation for parents, family and friends.

 Event Details